-Specifically annotate Table F-B.1 and F-B.3:
+Specifically annotate Table F-B.1, F-B.2 and F-B.3:

-- a. with highlighted text, to indicate all the EIRP values that are not within the ranges indicated above; and - b. with stricken-out text, to indicate any EIRP levels that were removed from consideration for calculating the EIRP maximum and minimum values at the end of life.
+- a. with highlighted text, to indicate all the EIRP values that are not within the ranges indicated above; - b. with stricken-out text, to indicate any EIRP levels that were removed from consideration for calculating the EIRP maximum and minimum values at the end of life; and - c. with highlighted text, to indicate all induced voltage measurements that are within 10 dB of each other, and with stricken-out text to indicate the measurements that were taken out of consideration.